 1947 - Partition: India is split into two nations both gaining independence, secular but Hindu-majority India and Muslim-controlled Pakistan.
 Both countries fight the first of three wars over Kashmir.

 1950 - India becomes a republic.
 The Indian National Congress becomes the dominant party.

-1962 - India and Pakistan fight a brief border war.
+1962 - India and China fight a brief border war.

 1971 - India and Pakistan go to war over East Pakistan, leading to the creation of Bangladesh.

 1974 - India conducts its first underground nuclear test.